derek-knox/Coding-For-Designers/Coding and Concept/Sync and Async.md

 *^ The Event Loop Machine ^*

 Let's look at code examples of both work types to see this in action.
-We haven't specifically covered JavaScript code yet, but I am confident you'll get the gist.
+We haven't specifically covered JavaScript outside the *Elements and Elements* section yet, but I am confident you'll get the gist.

 Sync work:
 ```